tsaichen1o/voiceAssistant/docs/project_safety_and_reflection.md

 answers were valid.
 We found **one** case where the chatbot's answer was actually correct, but it was mistakenly marked as incorrect.
 Additionally, in **two** cases, the chatbot responded with “I cannot find the relevant information,” but the agent still marked those as incorrect.
-We believe this was a misunderstanding, as the chatbot behaved correctly in those situations.

 #### 2. Prompt Attacks Safety Testing